 He received my PhD in Human-Centered Computing from Georgia Tech in 2012, where he was focused on improving mobile and wearable input and interaction under the guidance of Thad Starner in the Contextual Computing Group.
 After receiving his PhD, he worked with Elizabeth Mynatt and a host of wonderful students in the Everyday Computing Lab at Georgia Tech.

-Dr. Kay Connelly is an Associate Professor in the Computer Science Department at Indiana University.
+Dr. Kay Connelly is a Professor in the Department of Informatics and Associate Dean for Research in the Luddy School of Informatics, Computing, and Engineering at Indiana University.
 She is a codirector of CLEAR Health Information, and the Senior Associate Director of IU’s Center for Applied Cybersecurity Research, a part of the Pervasive Technology Institute.
 She is an active faculty advisor to WIC@IU.
 Dr. Connelly was on the Program Committee of the International Health Informatics Conference in 2010, and on the Program Committee of Pervasive Healthcare in 2011.
 She received a 2006-2007 Outstanding Junior Faculty Award and the Trustees Teaching Award from Indiana University.
 Her research focuses on user acceptance of ubiquitous and mobile computing technologies where there is a delicate balance between such factors as convenience, control and privacy.
 Dr. Connelly’s most recent work emphasizes health and wellness applications to empower both the ill and the healthy to manage and improve their own health and make healthy choices.
 She has a B.S and B.A. from Indiana University and a M.S. and Ph.D. from the University of Illinois.

 Dana Habeeb is an Assistant Professor at Indiana University’s School of Informatics, Computing, and Engineering.
 Her work focuses on generating new types of environmental data and making those data comprehensible and available to the public with the goal of catalyzing action to improve the environmental health and wellness of citizens.
 From data to knowledge to action, her aim is to demonstrate that providing access to environmental information can empower communities to collectively engage with and improve their environmental health and wellness.

-Katie Siek is an associate professor in Informatics at Indiana University Bloomington.
+Katie Siek is a Professor and Chair of Informatics at Indiana University Bloomington.
 Her primary research interests are in human computer interaction, health informatics, and ubiquitous computing.
 More specifically, she is interested in how sociotechnical interventions affect personal health and well being.
 Her research is supported by the National Institutes of Health, the Robert Wood Johnson Foundation, and the National Science Foundation including a five-year NSF CAREER award.
 She has been awarded a CRA-W Borg Early Career Award and a Scottish Informatics and Computer Science Alliance Distinguished Visiting Fellowship.
 Prior to returning to her alma mater, she was a professor for 7 years at the University of Colorado Boulder.
 She earned her PhD and MS at Indiana University Bloomington in computer science and her BS in computer science at Eckerd College.
 She was a National Physical Science Consortium Fellow at Indiana University and a Ford Apprentice Scholar at Eckerd College.

 Ben is a PhD student in Health Informatics at Indiana University.
 He is working with Dr. Katie Siek to support older adults in creating with maker electronics using Craftec, an electronic toolkit that abstracts technical knowledge to promote novices as makers.
 His work has focused especially on working with crafters, such as quilters, who are already engaged in creating.
 He earned his Bachelor’s degree in Biomedical Engineering from Ohio State University and worked at Epic Systems before joining the ProHealth lab.